Get Tech Tips

-- Read Manuals.
-If you work on something new read the manual beforehand if you can.
-At a minimum, do it later on at home if you didn’t have time during the day.
-I don’t care if you are a “hands-on” learner thats not an excuse not to read.
-This is why I suggest doing just before or after you worked on it.
-You can’t get really good if you never read so start making it a habit.
+- Read manuals.
+If you work on something new, read the manual beforehand if you can.
+At a minimum, do it later on at home if you didn't have time during the day.
+I don't care if you are a “hands-on” learner; that's not an excuse not to read.
+I suggest reading the manual just before or after you worked on a unit.
+You can't get really good if you never read, so start making it a habit.

 The Rule of Bob

 “If Bob has a problem with everyone, Bob is the problem”